markabrahams/node-net-snmp/README.md

  * `sockets` - an array of objects containing triples of `transport`, `address` and `port` that can be used to specify multiple socket listeners.
 This option overrides any individual `transport`, `address` and `port` options.
+ * `mibOptions` - an MIB options object that is passed to the `Mib` instance - see the MIB section for further details on this - defaults to the empty object.

 The `mib` parameter is optional, and sets the agent's singleton `Mib` instance.
 If not supplied, the agent creates itself a new empty `Mib` singleton.
 If supplied,